 If your neighbours are approachable, working with them to find a solution is a good first option.
 They may, in fact, not be aware that their dogs are creating a nuisance.
 Explaining the impact that the barking is having, without becoming angry or judgemental, can help guide discussions towards resolving the problem.
 Even though you may like dogs or feel that the solution is not your responsibility, offering support in the first instance can encourage appropriate action.

 However, if approaching your neighbour directly is not an option, then reporting the complaint to the local authority may be necessary.

-For more information regarding Council’s response to barking dog complaints, please read our Guide to Barking Dogs Brochure.
+For more information regarding Council’s response to barking dog complaints, please read our Barking Dog Complaints Factsheet.